 If you are considering pregnancy, as well as obtaining preconception advice, it is best to stop taking your combined pill at the end of the pill pack, so that a withdrawal bleed and then a menstrual bleed can occur.
 The mini pill, on the other hand, can be stopped at any time.
-However, it can take up to three months for periods to be regular on stopping the mini or combined pill.
-This is because the pill can stop the body producing eggs and therefore interfere with how the body produces the hormones that regulate periods.
+However, for most women, it can take up to three months for periods to be regular on stopping the mini or combined pill.2 This is because the pill can stop the body producing eggs and therefore interfere with how the body produces the hormones that regulate periods.
 Within three months of stopping the pill, these hormones should be within the normal range for periods to occur.

 What will my period be like when I come off the pill?

 When you come off the pill, your period may be light or heavy, and depending on why you started taking it, other health conditions may reemerge upon stopping it.
 These include heavy periods with fibroids, due to the body’s hormones affecting the growth of the fibroids; and painful periods with conditions such as endometriosis.
 No periods (amenorrhoea) or irregular periods may also occur.